coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ## Choosing tests

-AppVeyor automatically tries to detect the assemblies containing unit tests.
+AppVeyor automatically tries to detect assemblies containing unit tests.
 In some cases, you must help it in the `test` section:

 ```yml
 test: